adriana-takahagui/adriana-takahagui/README.en-us.md

 * ### ⚙ Data Challenge

-  * [Stone Data Challenge 2022](https://github.com/adriana-takahagui/STONE-Data-Challenge-2022-3-Etapa): Semifinals (ranked in the TOP 10)
+  * [Stone Data Challenge 2022](https://github.com/adriana-takahagui/STONE-Data-Challenge-2022-3-Etapa): Semifinals (ranked in the TOP 10 among 1500 candidates)

 <!--
 **adriana-takahagui/adriana-takahagui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.